Assisted training flexible [AsA flex]

 Financial support

-The funding is provided by the employment agency and/or the provider of basic social security.
+Funding is provided by the employment agency and/or the basic income support provider.

 Do you have questions?